Drew Hutchison (baseball): Pittsburgh Pirates

-On August 1, the Blue Jays traded Hutchison to the Pittsburgh Pirates for Francisco Liriano, Reese McGuire, and Harold Ramirez.
+On August 1, 2016, the Blue Jays traded Hutchison to the Pittsburgh Pirates for Francisco Liriano, Reese McGuire, and Harold Ramírez.
 Hutchison was assigned to the Pirates' Triple-A affiliate, the Indianapolis Indians.
 He was recalled on September 6.
 In six appearances for Pittsburgh in 2016, Hutchison posted a 5.56 ERA and 10 strikeouts in 111/3 innings.

 After struggling in 2017 spring training, Hutchison was optioned to Triple-A Indianapolis on March 29.
 He cleared waivers and was sent outright to Indianapolis on September 15 to remove him from the 40-man roster.
 On October 2, 2017, Hutchison elected free agency.

 Philadelphia Phillies

 On February 15, 2018, Hutchison signed a minor league contract with the Philadelphia Phillies that included an invitation to spring training.
 The Phillies added him to their active roster on March 25.
 He was designated for assignment on May 31, 2018.
 After clearing waivers, Hutchison elected free agency on June 5.